OpenMathLib/OpenBLAS/README.md

 Simply invoking `make` (or `gmake` on BSD) will detect the CPU automatically.
 To set a specific target CPU, use `make TARGET=xxx`, e.g. `make TARGET=NEHALEM`.
 The full target list is in the file `TargetList.txt`.
+For building with `cmake`, the usual conventions apply, i.e. create a build directory either underneath the toplevel OpenBLAS source directory or separate from it, and invoke `cmake` there with the path to the source tree and any build options you plan to set.

 ### Cross compile